 Confirmation of Bursary Fund payment is based on attendance, behaviour and learner effort.
 The full attendance requirements are outlined below.
 Behaviour in and out of class should be that expected of all students at King James's.
-If we become aware of any issues relating to behaviour, effort or attitude these will be taken into account and may jeopardise payments.
+If we become aware of any issues relating to behaviour, effort or attitude these will be considered and may jeopardise payments.